 Grab your trekking shoes and trail mix, folks.
-Inca Trail permits for the 2019 trekking season go on sale on October 1!
+Inca Trail permits for the 2020 trekking season go on sale in October!

 Ever since 2002, the Peruvian government has said you can’t trek your way to Machu Picchu without a permit and a registered operator, and ever since 2002 the scrabble for these Wonka-style golden tickets has been intense.
 Only 500 people per day can trek the Inca Trail (200 travellers, and 300 porters and guides).

 So if you want to see sunrise over the Lost City of the Incas this year, here’s all the info you need: